vuejs/vuepress/packages/docs/docs/guide/markdown-slot.md

 ## Default Slot Content

-By default, the slot-free part of a markdown file becomes the default content of a markdown slot, which you can access directly using the `Content` component:
+By default, the slot-free part of a Markdown file becomes the default content of a Markdown slot, which you can access directly using the `Content` component:

 ``` vue
 <Content/>